Reasons Why Addicts Choose Drugs Over Family

 Addiction is a disease characterized by drug use and drug-seeking that is compulsive and hard to control, despite harmful consequences.
 Initially, a person may choose to take a drug.
 Let’s say this is someone with underlying and untreated depression and anxiety.
 They take a drug that has been prescribed, that is addictive, or they try an illicit substance.
 This drug makes their anxiety and depression “better,” so they continue to use it.
 Unfortunately, repeated drug use can lead to changes in the brain that challenge the person’s self-control and interfere with their ability to resist extreme urges to continue using.

 The individual realizes they have a problem, so they try to stop and start experiencing debilitating physical and psychological withdrawal symptoms.
 Sometimes the withdrawal symptoms are so severe that the person will go to any lengths to obtain more of the drug, so they don’t have to go through this.
 This is a cycle that often continues for years.
 At this point, the drugs will come before any people they love, their jobs, friends, kids, their goals and dreams, and their life!
 Fear prevents the addict from facing their addiction once and for all and getting the proper treatment.

 What Can Family Do to Help Addicted Loved Ones?

 It’s hard to love or be in a relationship with an addict.
-You stand there feeling so hopeless, not knowing what to do to help this person.
+You stand there hopeless, not knowing what to do to help this person.
 You want to take their pain away, and you can’t.

 Treatment for Substance Use Disorders